 You may think you don’t need a marketing strategy.
 You might be relying on intuition or some other gut force rather than an actual, detailed plan of attack.

 This is mistake number one.
 Even if you have a plan, you can’t implement it without a good strategy.
 A plan is what you’ll do – a strategy is how you’ll do it.

 You may be wondering how to create a successful strategy, one that takes you places.
 To start, make sure you’re asking yourself some vital questions in order to do strategy development right.

-What’s Your Advertising Plan of Attack?
+What’s Your Marketing Plan of Attack?
 Ask Yourself These Questions to Find Out